gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 .. image:: images/cad-tutorial/drivetrain-in-an-hour/dt-outer-plate.jpg
    :alt: Outer Drivetrain Plate

 This is what the outer plate looks like, an almost exact copy of the inner one without the holes for the motors.
-Now with those two plates made, it’s really just time to assemble the rest of the drivetrain, which is by far the most time consuming.
+Now with those two plates made, it's really just time to assemble the rest of the drivetrain, which is by far the most time consuming.
 Now, for some info on what to use to attach the two plates together, generally standoffs or churro is highly recommended.
 To attach the two halves of the drivetrain, use either channel, extrusion, or a custom u-brace.
 Some teams prefer a custom brace as it is a good way to stiffen up the drivetrain while requiring very little maintenance over the season.
 It is possible to use peanut extrusion or kit channel, which alternatively works just as well.

 Note that when using a custom drivetrain, you can cut out material from your drivetrain plates.
 This process is called **pocketing**.
 While not a vital step, pocketing helps you save weight.
 However, be careful not to remove too much material; if done, the plates become less sturdy.
 More about pocketing is in the next section.